 Finally, you should think twice about staining a floor that has been poorly sanded.
 A drum sander, when handled by anyone without the proper expertise, can leave ridges, valleys and chatter marks in the middle of the floor.
 Moreover, an edger—a heavy-duty disk sander for sanding the edges of the floor—often leaves swirl marks.
 You might not see these marks when the floor is dry, but after you apply a stain color, they tend to show up more clearly.

 When Is the Best Time to Stain Hardwood Floors?

 You obviously have to stain the floor after you've finished sanding it and before you apply the finish, but how soon after sanding should you apply the stain color?
 The answer is as soon after sanding as possible.
-Wood begins weathering as soon as it's exposed to the atmosphere and moisture begins penetrating.
+Bare wood begins weathering as soon as it's exposed to the atmosphere and moisture begins penetrating.
 If left too long, the wood may discolor unevenly, and the grain may raise.
 Stain doesn't provide much of a seal to prevent this, but it provides just enough to keep the color and texture stable until you apply a top-coat finish.

 You can also stain a floor with an existing finish, if you use the right product.
 You need a restorative finish containing stain and a protective varnish like polyurethane (conventional stain is not recommended for a finished wood floor).
 If the old finish is worn and there are small patches of exposed wood, applying a coat of stain as part of a finish restoration can even out the color while adding a new protective layer.
 It's also an easy way to change the color of a floor.
 A typical finish restoration involves screening the floor with a buffer and applying one of two coats of restorative finish.
 Apply the stain after screening and before finishing.

 How to Apply Stain